microsoft/MCAPSTechConnect25-lab-911/skillable/prerequisites.md

     ```
     ![Run script](media/prereq/1.run-script.png)

+7. The script will show a security warning message.
+Type +++R+++ and press Enter to run the script.

-7. The script will ask you to log in to your Azure subscription.
+8. The script will ask you to log in to your Azure subscription.
 If you're doing this lab at MCAPS Tech Connect, choose **Work or school account**, then use the following credentials when asked:

     - Username: +++@lab.CloudPortalCredential(User1).Username+++
     - Password: +++@lab.CloudPortalCredential(User1).Password+++

-8. Windows will ask you if you want to stay signed in all your apps.
+9. Windows will ask you if you want to stay signed in all your apps.
 Click on the **No, sign in to this app only** link highlighted in the image below:

     ![Choose to sign in to this app only when asked](media/prereq/2.sign-app-only.png)

-9. You will be asked to choose a subscription.
+10. You will be asked to choose a subscription.
 Type `1` to select the only available one and press Enter.

     ![The Azure subscription to select](media/prereq/3.pre-select-tenant.png)

-10. The script will take a few minutes to complete.
+11. The script will take a few minutes to complete.
 Once the execution is completed, you will see a report like the following one:

     ![The output of the PowerShell script](media/prereq/4.script-output.png)

-11. Keep the terminal open.
+12. Keep the terminal open.
 You will need these credentials later in the lab.
 In case you close the window by mistake, a backup copy of the credentials has been saved on your desktop in a text file named *Credentials.txt*.

 ### Step 4.4: Update .env.local.user with AzureOpenAI environment variables